NHL on ESPN: World Cup of Hockey: 2016

 Long after losing their broadcasting rights to the NHL, ESPN served as the U.S. broadcaster of the NHL-backed 2016 World Cup of Hockey, as NBC declined due to programming conflicts.
 For the tournament, ESPN named Steve Levy and Barry Melrose as the lead broadcast team, while adding Kevin Weekes from NHL Network, Leah Hextall from Sportsnet, NHL Hall of Famers Chris Chelios and Brett Hull to their roster.
 ESPN also named NHL Hall of Famers Chris Chelios and Brett Hull as their studio analyst.

-Additionally, ESPN brought back current St. Louis Blues color commentator Darren Pang, who was the network's secondary color commentator from 1999 to 2004, for their coverage, as an ice-level reporter for select games.
-John Saunders, who had hosted ESPN and ABC's NHL coverage from 1987 to 1988 and again from 1992 to 2004, was tapped to lead the studio coverage, however, due to his unexpected death a month after ESPN announced their complete roster, Cohn, who was originally going to do features for ESPN, was tapped to replace Saunders.
+Additionally, ESPN brought back St. Louis Blues color commentator Darren Pang, who was the network's secondary color commentator from 1999 to 2004, for their coverage, as an ice-level reporter for select games.
+John Saunders, who had hosted ESPN and ABC's NHL coverage from 1987 to 1988 and again from 1992 to 2004, was tapped to lead the studio coverage.
+However, due to his unexpected death a month after ESPN announced their complete roster, Cohn, who was originally going to do features for ESPN, was tapped to replace Saunders.

 ESPN+ involvement: 2018–present

 After its 2018 launch, ESPN's subscription streaming service ESPN+ added an NHL studio program.
-This program is a free daily regular season game courtesy of NHL.tv (which is operated by Disney subsidiary BAMTech), and includes a Stanley Cup Playoffs documentary series (replacing one produced as part of Showtime's All Access franchise).
-As part of the NHL.tv deal, ESPN+ started a nighttime show, In the Crease, hosted by Linda Cohn and Barry Melrose.
+This program has a free daily regular-season game courtesy of NHL.tv (operated by Disney subsidiary BAMTech), and includes a Stanley Cup Playoffs documentary series (replacing one produced as part of Showtime's All Access franchise).
+As part of the NHL.tv deal, ESPN+ started a night-time show, In the Crease, hosted by Linda Cohn and Barry Melrose.

 Third return to ESPN and ABC: 2021–present

-In the years before the end of NBC's latest contract with the NHL, the league explored options for splitting its national broadcast rights, similar to the television deals of the NFL, NBA and MLB.
+In the years before the end of NBC's latest contract with the NHL, the league explored options for splitting its national broadcast rights, similar to the television deals of the NFL, NBA, and MLB.
 This included selling packages to streaming services, aiming to maximize the value of its broadcast rights.
-On March 10, 2021, Disney, ESPN, and the NHL announced that a seven-year agreement was reached for ESPN to hold the first half of its new media rights beginning in the 2021–22 season;
+On March 10, 2021, Disney, ESPN, and the NHL announced that a seven-year agreement was reached for ESPN to hold the first half of its new media rights beginning in the 2021–22 season: